The Prayer of Java

 Of course, it is not the prayer itself, but the power it unleashes, which accomplishes such things.
 Gravity worked the same for Cro-Magnon man as it does for a modern physicist; understanding the force changes it not one wit.
 But you say: I prayed for this or that — many times, even — and it did not happen: prayer does not work.
 And here’s the rub: the power behind prayer is not an inert physical force, but an infinitely wise and caring God.
 Whether you believe in Him or not, He exists, He listens — and amazingly (given our reprobate nature), always has our best interest at heart.
 As I look back at my own life, were I to have received a tenth of the things I asked for in prayer, my life would be an unmitigated disaster.
 God knows when to say “no”, where to say “wait”; He knows how to listen to what I ask for and give me instead what I really need, and truly want.

 There is one secret ingredient to make prayer work: trust.
 Gotta have it.
 Can God work without your trust?
 Sure — the rain falls on the just and the unjust, as the proverb says.
 Our problem is we want to understand God before we trust Him.
-We want Him to strut His stuff, lightning bolts and miracles and the like, before we’ll acquiesce and maybe give Him a break.
+We want Him to strut His stuff, lightning bolts and miracles and the like, before we’ll acquiesce and maybe give Him some slack.
 Sorry, that’s not trust — just the opposite.
 But God cannot be understood — even in a limited way with our most enfeebled minds — until we first trust Him.
 Sounds like a bum deal, a Catch-22, but that’s just the way it works.
 Get over it — you won’t regret it.

 And one last thought in this long-winded essay: If you’re new to this prayer thing (or even not so new), start small.
 Praying for world peace or a cure for your cancer is fine, but a bit grandiose for starters.
 Pray about your misplaced car keys, finding a parking spot, the wisdom to deal with that difficult patient, or co-worker, or child, or situation.
 Then open your eyes, your ears, your heart for the response.
 You won’t hear it every time — but I bet you’ll be surprised how often you do, and you’ll learn something about God, about yourself, and in some small way about how this spiritual world works.